henry32144/react-instagram-practice/README.md

 <!-- LICENSE -->
 ## License

-Instagram related icons are belong to Instagram, Facebook, Inc..
+Instagram related icons belong to Instagram, Facebook, Inc..

 Distributed under the MIT License.
 See `LICENSE` for more information.